TommyStarK/vault-k8s/README.md

 [...]
 ```

-Let's unseal all nodes of our Vault cluster
+Let's unseal all nodes of our Vault cluster:

 ```bash
 ❯ ./vk --unseal --cluster=<VAULT_CLUSTER_NAME>